 - Try different angles to find the best one.

 - Edit your photos.
 There are many apps to edit your boudoir photo, some of them for free.
 You can fix lighting issues, reduce skin imperfections, or apply filters.
+Apps can help fine-tune your DIY boudoir photos with a phone.

 Easy DIY Boudoir Photography Ideas and Tips